 - Continue making the calzoni using all the dough and filling.

 - Heat oil in a large pan and drop a couple of calzoni at a time.
-When they rise to the top, turn them over for another minute or so.
+After 15-20 seconds, flip and fry for another 10-20 seconds.
+They should be golden and crispy looking.

 - Remove with slotted spoon and place a paper-lined tray.